ljbennett62/BlockchainDevelopmentDesignPatterns/docs/design_patterns/UIResponsivenessPattern.md

 * This is where we can state the problem statement (slide 2)

-The UIResponsivess pattern is a design pattern that xxxxxxxxx.
+**Add general overview: The UIResponsivess pattern is a design pattern that xxxxxxxxx.**

+* User performa an action in the UI
+* User is blocked waiting for execution to complete
+* Production grade applications will be more complex
+* User wants interactive UI with multi-tasking
+* User wants fast reads

 ## Key Architecture decisions

 * This is where we can state the overview statement (slide 3)

+* Single page application
+* Non-blocking
+* AJAX
+* Asynchronous
+* Of-chain cache

 ## Reference Architecture